 New York: Beware!
 Erectile disorder (ED) could be a grim warning of future heart attacks, stroke, atherosclerosis and congestive heart failure.

-These findings are based on 12-year research study conducted by the New England Research Institutes, (NERI) in collaboration with San Francisco General Hospital and the University of California, San Francisco (UCSF).
+Physiologically, the link between ED and CVD can be explained by the fact that the penis and the heart are both vascular organs that are subject to atherosclerosis or thickening of the arteries, said a NERI release.
 Since atherosclerosis affects the entire body, the small arteries in the penis can become blocked sooner than the larger arteries in the heart.
 Blocked arteries reduce blood flow which can result in a reduced ability to have an erection.
 These findings were published in the January issue of the Journal of the American College of Cardiology.
 IANS

 Glaucoma meds linked to reduced risk of death

 Fiction can inspire teenaged girls to cut down weight